Print this checklist and mark off the items you complete. Keep a copy for your records.

 - Send scholarship third-party sponsor checks and billing authorizations to VCU Student Accounting.

 - When determining tuition and fee costs, include any special fees related to your courses and major.

 - Plan a budget for extra expenses such as entertainment and extracurricular activities.

 - Apply online for on-campus housing.
-Note that room assignments are made based on the date the housing application is completed, not according to the date you were accepted to VCU, and there are a limited number of spaces for transfer students in on-campus housing.
+Note that room assignments are made based on the date the housing application is completed, not according to the date you were accepted to VCU.
 Or contact VCU Off-Campus Housing Service for assistance in finding an apartment near campus.